 - Adding one makes the original work better.

-- Certain therapies work better at different stages of your treatment.
+- Certain treatments work better at different stages of your treatment.

-If you have metastatic lung cancer, your doctor may start with something like chemotherapy, targeted therapy, or immunotherapy.
-She’ll choose the one she thinks is most likely to shrink your tumor or get rid of your cancer.
-If that drug doesn’t work like she expects, she might try one or more additional therapies, either at the same time or later to try to achieve the best results.
+If you have this type of lung cancer, your doctor may start with something like chemotherapy, targeted therapy, or immunotherapy.
+They’ll choose the one they think is most likely to shrink your tumor or get rid of your cancer.
+If that drug doesn’t work like they expect, they might try one or more others, either at the same time or later, to try to get the best results.

 The FDA has approved several immunotherapy drugs for metastatic lung cancer for use before or after chemotherapy.
 Clinical trials are underway to see how well these drugs work with chemotherapy, radiation, and each other.

 Targeted therapies.
-Depending on the drug, these treatments can be used alone or with chemotherapy to treat lung cancer:
+Depending on the drug, these treatments can be used alone or with chemotherapy to treat lung cancer.

-- Afatinib (Gilotrif), dacomitinib (Vizimpro), erlotinib (Tarceva), gefitinib (Iressa), mobocertinib (Exkivity), necitumumab (Portrazza), and osimertinib (Tagrisso) all target a lung cancer cell protein called EGFR.
+- Afatinib (Gilotrif), amivantamab-vmjw (Rybrevant), dacomitinib (Vizimpro), erlotinib (Tarceva), gefitinib (Iressa), mobocertinib (Exkivity), necitumumab (Portrazza), and osimertinib (Tagrisso) all target a lung cancer cell protein called EGFR.
 They work if you need treatment in addition to chemotherapy.

 - Bevacizumab (Avastin) and ramucirumab (Cyramza) are used with chemotherapy.
 They stop tumor growth by cutting off the “food” -- nutrients, blood supply, and oxygen -- needed for them to grow.

-- Alectinib (Alecensa), brigatinib (Alunbrig), ceritinib (Zykadia), and crizotinib (Xalkori) are used for cancers with a gene rearrangement called ALK.
+- Alectinib (Alecensa), brigatinib (Alunbrig), ceritinib (Zykadia), crizotinib (Xalkori), and lorlatinib (Lorbrena) are used for cancers with a gene rearrangement called ALK.

-In 2015 and 2016 the FDA approved three immunotherapy drugs to treat lung cancer that hasn’t responded well to chemotherapy or targeted therapies.
-These so-called “checkpoint inhibitors” are medicines that restart your immune system so it can recognize and fight cancer.
+Checkpoint inhibitors.
+These are medicines that restart your immune system so it can recognize and fight cancer.
 This helps shrink or slow the growth of tumors.

-- Nivolumab (Opdivo) and pembrolizumab (Keytruda) both block a protein called PD-1 that normally keeps your immune system from attacking healthy cells and allows it to seek and destroy cancer cells.
+- Cemiplimab (Libtayo), nivolumab (Opdivo), and pembrolizumab (Keytruda) block a protein called PD-1 that normally keeps your immune system from attacking healthy cells and allows it to seek and destroy cancer cells.
 In order to get the drug, your tumor must have a substance called PD-1.
 The drug won’t work if it isn’t there.

-You take all three of these drugs intravenously (through the veins) every 2 or 6 weeks depending on the medicine and the dose.
+You take these drugs intravenously (through the veins) every 2 or 6 weeks depending on the medicine and the dose.

-Chemotherapy is a standard treatment for advanced lung cancer.
-Different types of chemo can be used alone or with one another.
+Immunotherapy with chemotherapy.
+Chemo is a standard treatment for advanced lung cancer.
+Different types of it can be used alone or with one another.